-- Adopted a scenario-based approach to understanding our challenge, by applying latest Victorian Government guidance on climate change projections and commissioning independent technical experts to review our water supply models and water demand forecasts, so that we have confidence in the range of possible supply/demand balances for which we must be prepared. - Enlisted the help of more than 20 independent experts including Traditional Owners, and specialists in the fields of climate science, national and international water policy, town planning, water research and innovation, climate economics, and environmental science, so that we ensure we are considering our challenge from a range of perspectives and in light of best possible information. - Commissioned Isle Utilities an independent technology and innovation consultancy with global water sector knowledge and experience - to undertake a comprehensive and exhaustive review of our long-list of options and identify any gaps from an international leading-edge perspective, so that we have confidence that nothing has been missed.
+- Adopted a scenario-based approach to understanding our challenge, by applying latest Victorian Government guidance on climate change projections and population growth so that we have confidence in the range of possible supply/demand balances for which we must be prepared to help our region prosper. - Enlisted the help of more than 20 independent experts and specialists in the fields of climate science, national and international water policy, town planning, water research and innovation, climate economics, and environmental science, so that we ensure we are considering our challenge from a range of perspectives and in light of best possible information. - Commissioned Isle Utilities an independent technology and innovation consultancy with global water sector knowledge and experience - to undertake a comprehensive and exhaustive review of our long-list of options and identify any gaps from an international leading-edge perspective, so that we have confidence that nothing has been missed.

-- Collaborated with research partners and water industry colleagues to understand how innovative or shared infrastructure opportunities might provide cost effective outcomes. - Engaged engineering and economic consultants to firm up our understanding of the technical feasibility, viability and financial cost of our most significant options, so that we have confidence we are basing our assessments on the most upto-date information. - Developed a bespoke economic appraisal model, in partnership with independent economic experts, to evaluate the community costs and benefits of different portfolios of options. - Designed an adaptive planning approach to developing and implementing our strategy, so that we have confidence the actions set out in this draft strategy will provide a robust, responsive and agile pathway to navigating and responding to the uncertainty associated with the challenge we face.
+- Collaborated with research partners, Traditional Owners and water industry colleagues to understand how innovative or shared infrastructure opportunities might provide cost effective outcomes. - Engaged engineering and economic consultants to firm up our understanding of the technical feasibility, viability and financial cost of our most significant options, so that we have confidence we are basing our assessments on the most upto-date information. - Developed a bespoke economic appraisal model, in partnership with independent economic experts, to evaluate the community costs and benefits of different portfolios of options. - Designed an adaptive planning approach to developing and implementing our strategy, so that we have confidence the actions set out in this draft strategy will provide a robust, responsive and agile pathway to navigating and responding to the uncertainty associated with the challenge we face. - Tested key water security options for willingness to pay from more than 1,850 customers as part of the 2023 Price Submission.

 Our technical analysis has enabled us to consider more than 600 ideas to help us find or save water.
 We have grouped these ideas into 11 major themes, under two broad headings - finding more water (supply options) and smarter water use (demand options), as shown in the diagram overleaf.
-The breadth and depth of our analysis means we have left no stone unturned in the development of our draft Water for our Future strategy.
+The breadth and depth of our analysis means we have left no stone unturned in the development of our Water for our Future strategy.